bloomapi/letsencrypt-gcloud-balancer/README.md

 Let's Encrypt Google Compute HTTP Load Balancer Docker Updater
 ===========

-Run from a machine already in GCP.
+Run from a machine already in GCP where the machine itself is authorized to update HTTPS load balancer certificates.
+This container also requires you use GCP as your DNS provider as it uses GCP-DNS-based Let's Encrypt verification.

-    docker run bloomapi/letsencrypt-gcloud-balancer --env GCE_PROJECT=gcp-project-name --env LETSENCRYPT_EMAIL=my@email.com --env TARGET_PROXY=name-of-gcp-target-https-proxy --env DOMAINS_LIST="-d domains.list -d where.each -d is.prefixed.by.a.dash.d"
+    docker run --env GCE_PROJECT=gcp-project-name --env LETSENCRYPT_EMAIL=my@email.com --env TARGET_PROXY=name-of-gcp-target-https-proxy --env DOMAINS_LIST="-d domains.list -d where.each -d is.prefixed.by.a.dash.d" bloomapi/letsencrypt-gcloud-balancer

+In production, consider mounting a persistent volume at `/root/.lego` so you don't loose your Let's Encrypt credentials / certs.
+That said, the scripts currently only work when one certificate / key pair is stored in the container.
+If you want to change the domains while using persistant storage, make sure you clear the certs and keys out of the `/root/.lego/certificates` directory.

 If you are testing, its also worth setting `--env USE_STAGING_SERVER=true` to avoid being rate limited by Let's Encrypt for the month.
+Keep in mind that since this uses DNS-based verification, it depends on the expiration of DNS TXT records.
+While this wont matter in production, while testing, you may need to wait 120 seconds between tests.

+This container will attempt to renew certificates once a month.
+The container will also try to have an initial issuing of the certs on first run.

 ### Required Environment Variables